RayHightower/RayHightower.com/_posts/2016-09-22-obsessive-learning.markdown

 >I do the learning thing pretty obsessively.<br/>&nbsp;<br/>~Mandla Magagula’s Twitter profile

 [Mandla Magagula](https://twitter.com/mandlamag) and I spoke via Skype yesterday morning.
 Mandla is a software developer based in Johannesburg, South Africa.
 When he’s not at work, Mandla and his team teach software craftsmanship to local youth.
 Mandla and I met at Ruby Fuza 2015 in Cape Town.
-His passion for teaching and learning shines through for anyone he meets, as you can see in this 20-minute video:
+His passion for teaching and learning radiates for anyone he meets, as you can see in this 20-minute video:

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/m4JPMSRf4hY?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>